Access Database Engine: History

 Microsoft Access versions from Access 2000 to Access 2010 included an "Upsizing Wizard" which could "upsize" (upgrade) a Jet database to "an equivalent database on SQL Server with the same table structure, data, and many other attributes of the original database".
 Reports, queries, macros and security were not handled by this tool, meaning that some manual modifications might have been needed if the application was heavily reliant on these Jet features.

 A standalone version of the Jet 4 database engine was a component of Microsoft Data Access Components (MDAC), and was included in every version of Windows from Windows 2000 on.
 The Jet database engine was only 32-bit and did not run natively under 64-bit versions of Windows.
 This meant that native 64-bit applications (such as the 64-bit versions of SQL Server) could not access data stored in MDB files through ODBC, OLE DB, or any other means, except through intermediate 32-bit software (running in WoW64) that acted as a proxy for the 64-bit client.

-With version 2007 onwards, Access includes an Office-specific version of Jet, initially called the Office Access Connectivity Engine (ACE), but which is now called the Access Database Engine (However MS-Access consultants and VBA developers who specialize in MS-Access are more likely to refer to it as "the ACE Database Engine").
+With version 2007 onward, Access includes an Office-specific version of Jet, initially called the Office Access Connectivity Engine (ACE), but which is now called the Access Database Engine (However MS-Access consultants and VBA developers who specialize in MS-Access are more likely to refer to it as "the ACE Database Engine").
 This engine was backward-compatible with previous versions of the Jet engine, so it could read and write (.mdb) files from earlier Access versions.
-It introduced a new default file format, (.accdb), that brought several improvements to Access, including complex data types such as multivalue fields, the attachment data type and history tracking in memo fields.
+It introduced a new default file format, (.accdb), that brought several improvements to Access, including complex data types such as multi-value fields, the attachment data type and history tracking in memo fields.
 It also brought security changes and encryption improvements and enabled integration with Microsoft Windows SharePoint Services 3.0 and Microsoft Office Outlook 2007.
 It can be obtained separately.

 The engine in Microsoft Access 2010 discontinued support for Access 1.0, Access 2.0, Lotus 1-2-3 and Paradox files.
 A 64-bit version of Access 2010 and its ACE Driver/Provider was introduced, which in essence provides a 64-bit version of Jet.
 The driver is not part of the Windows operating system, but is available as a redistributable.

 The engine in Microsoft Access 2013 discontinued support for Access 95, Access 97 and xBase files, and it also discontinued support for replication.

 Version 1608 of Microsoft Access 2016 restored support for xBase files, and Version 1703 introduced a Large Number data type.

 From a data access technology standpoint, Jet is considered a deprecated technology by Microsoft, but Microsoft continues to support ACE as part of Microsoft Access.

 Compatibility

-Microsoft provides the JET drivers only for Microsoft Windows.
-Therefore, third party software support for JET databases is almost exclusively found on Windows.

-There is an open source project that attempts to enable working with JET databases on other platforms, MDB Tools and its much extended Java port named Jackcess.
+Microsoft provides the JET drivers for Microsoft Windows only and third party software support for JET databases is almost exclusively found on Windows.
+However, there are open source projects that enable working with JET databases on other platforms including Linux.
+Notably, MDB Tools and its much extended Java port named Jackcess as well as UCanAccess.